ndlib/sipity/README.md

   - The name of the form object (e.g. `BannerProgramCodeForm`) informs the name of the template (e.g. `banner_program_code.html.erb`)
 * Add the form's processing action name to the corresponding workflow; The convention for processing_action_name is the form's demodulized object name in underscore format without the '\_form' (e.g. `BannerProgramCodeForm` has an action name for `banner_program_code`)
   - You may find it helpful to review the [`Sipity::DataGenerators::ProcessingActionSchema`](app/data_generators/sipity/data_generators/processing_action_schema.rb) to better understand the JSON schema.
+* Add the new attribute to the appropriate metadata converter for inclusion in the ingest into Curate.
+See [Conversions](https://github.com/ndlib/sipity#conversions) for more information.

 ## Generating the State Machine Diagram